Heat Pump Loan and Subsidy 2026KfW Grants, Subsidized Loans, and Financing Options in Germany

 Tax Deduction Alternative: Section 35c EStG

-Instead of claiming the KfW 458 grant, owner-occupiers can use the tax deduction route under Section 35c of the Income Tax Act (Einkommensteuergesetz).
-This allows deducting 20% of renovation costs (capped at 40,000 EUR per property) directly from your tax liability over three years: 7% in year 1, 7% in year 2, and 6% in year 3.
+Instead of claiming the KfW 458 grant, owner-occupiers can use the tax deduction route under Section 35c of the German Income Tax Act (EStG).
+The law allows deducting 20% of eligible renovation costs, capped at EUR 40,000 per property, split over three tax years: 7% in the year the measure is completed, another 7% in the following year, and 6% in the third year.

 Consult a tax advisor (Steuerberater) to calculate which option provides the greater net benefit for your specific tax situation.
 The decision depends on your marginal tax rate, eligible cost amount, and available bonus components.